 [para 12] The Applicant has also indicated in her submissions that the Public Body made its decision regarding her fee waiver request in bad faith.
-She states that "[i]t is telling that the public body denied by fee-waiver request only 6 days - less than a week - after I submitted my request, and before Alberta Energy had even completed its fee estimate for the requested records, even though its estimate was completed within 30 days of the initial fee-waiver request" (rebuttal submission at page 4).
+She states that "[i]t is telling that the public body denied my fee-waiver request only 13 days after I submitted my request, and before Alberta Energy had even completed its fee estimate for the requested records, even though its estimate was completed within 30 days of the initial fee-waiver request" (rebuttal submission at page 5).
 It is not clear why the Applicant finds this problematic; it seems logical for the Public Body to decide first whether fees should be waived before assessing what the fees would be.
 If the fees are waived, they needn't be assessed.

 [para 13] The Applicant also objects that the Assistant Deputy Minister who made the recommendations regarding whether to waive fees was directly involved in the Public Body's decision to provide grant funding to Inside Education.
 It is not entirely clear whether the Applicant is alleging bias on the part of the Public Body or the ADM in particular.
-It is not unusual for an ADM to be involved in several areas; I do not see a conflict that could be relevant to whether the fees for the Applicant's request should be waived.
+It is not unusual for an ADM to have a wide range of functions; I do not see a conflict that could be relevant to whether the fees for the Applicant's request should be waived.